Skip to main content

 What subjects must I have?

 GCSEs: Maths, English Language, Biology and Chemistry (or Double Science) at grade B/6 or higher.
+(Two scores must be entered onto your application if you have taken Double Science at GCSE).

-A levels: Chemistry and Biology and a third A level (the third A level can be Welsh Baccalaureate).
+A-levels: Chemistry and Biology and a third A level (the third A level can be Welsh Baccalaureate).

 Do you look at predicted grades?